What is telehealth?

 Journal Articles References and abstracts from MEDLINE/PubMed (National Library of Medicine)

-- Our Health Plan Offers Telemedicine Services.
-Can "Video Visits" Be a Good Option for My Child?
+- Can Telehealth "Video Visits" Be a Good Option for My Child?
+How Do They Work?
 (American Academy of Pediatrics) Also in Spanish

-- Telehealth (For Parents) (Nemours Foundation) Also in Spanish
+- What to Expect at a Telehealth Visit (For Parents) (Nemours Foundation) Also in Spanish